S3-working-group/s3-practical-guide/docs/all.md

 ##### Overview

 A common practice in organizations is to distribute work and decision-making between people, to make good use of their limited time, energy and resources.
-In the process people are explicitly or implicitly defining and designing <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> —distinct areas of responsibility and authority within the organization.
+In the process people are explicitly or implicitly defining and designing <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> – distinct areas of responsibility and authority within the organization.
 Depending on the purpose it's meant to achieve, a domain in an organization may be  temporary (e.g for a project), or permanent (e.g. finance).

 Responsibility for domains is taken on by individuals (role keepers), or by groups of people (teams, projects, platforms, micro-enterprises, departments, etc.) Each team or role keeper contributes toward fulfilling the overall purpose of the organization by taking care of a specific area of responsibility in the organization.
 In some cases, people might keep more than one role, or be part of more than one team.